6ce/Roblox-Streetball-Silent-Aim/README.md

 # Usage

+Just jump when you're in footing, will automatically change power for you, and it "spoofs" a click (just shows someone who's PVEyeing you that you clicked)

 Requires Synapse, Script-Ware (Windows & Mac most likely), Fluxus, or KRNL

 I'd recommend using the loadstring incase an update is pushed out for the aimbot: